tombatossals/angular-leaflet-directive/doc/documentation.md

 Here we have the main **leaflet** directive, with the sub-directive **center** and two attribues (withouth bi-directional binding) **width** and **height**.

 Before detailing how to use the directive and its sub-directives, let's talk about initializing our web page to be able to work with the directive.
-We must load the following required JS libraries and CSS in our HTML, like this example:
+We must load the required JS libraries and CSS in our HTML:

 ```
 <html>